CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   * How does the bridge adapt to active misbehavior by a portion of the validators?

 #### Optimistic Protocols
-Optimistic protocols rely on agents that validate crosschain transactions by signing a Merkle root with data from the source network and post it on the destination network.
-Once this data is posted, a challenge window begins, during which anyone monitoring the bridging system can challenge a fraudulent transaction by submitting fraud proofs on the source network and prevent it from being confirmed on the destination network.
-Such bridges assume that a) agents are incentivized to sign only legitimate transactions because their bonded funds will be slashed if they act maliciously and b) that in the event an agent does sign a fraudulent transaction, one honest actor will be watching the system, and they will flag the fraudulent transaction by submitting a fraud-proof on the source network within the challenge window.
-Thus, optimistic bridges have a 1 of N security model, which relies on one honest actor watching the system to correctly verify crosschain transactions.
+Optimistic crosschain protocols rely on two types of [bridge validators](../../01intro/introduction.md#stakeholders), *Attestors* and *Watchers*.
+These validators have different names in different protocols. *Attestors* certify the validity of crosschain messages from a source network and submit them to destination networks.
+Attestors lock some stake in the source network that can be slashed in the case of proveable misbehavior. *Watchers* observe these attestations on-chain and submit fraud proofs within a time window if they are invalid.
+If invalid attestations are submitted, the responsible attestors are slashed, and the watcher that reported the fraud is rewarded.
+The *Watcher* role can either be permissioned or permissionless.

+Such bridges assume that: a) attestors are incentivized to sign only legitimate transactions because their bonded funds will be slashed if not, b) if an attestor signs a fraudulent transaction, at least one honest watcher will report the fraud within the allotted fraud window, and c) watchers are disincentivized from submitting invalid fraud reports.

+Thus, optimistic bridges have a 1 of N security model, which relies on one honest actor watching the system to verify crosschain transactions correctly.
+A large number of active watchers increases the security of such protocols.
+An ideal construction of such a protocol involves a permissionless watcher set.
+Such a model would make it difficult for an attacker to bribe a set of known watchers to overlook fraud.
+However, a permissionless watcher set might involve notable liveness tradeoffs for some protocols.

   *Considerations*

+Attestors:

-  * How many agents are employed by the bridge to sign and validate transactions?
-Is this set of agents centralized?
-If so, can the agents conduct a Denial-of-Service (DoS) attack by not signing a merkle root?
+  * How many attestors are employed by the bridge to sign and validate transactions?
+Is this set of attestors centralized?
+If so, can the attestors conduct a Denial-of-Service (DoS) attack by not signing a Merkle root?
 In such cases, will the system halt?
-  * What exactly is the bonded stake of agents?
+  * What exactly is the bonded stake of attestors?
 Is it a bridge-specific token?
 What are the dynamics that drive the value of such tokens?
-  * What is the cost of bribing or corrupting the agents to violate safety?
+  * What is the cost of bribing or corrupting the attestors to violate safety?
 Is this correlated with the price of a token?
-  * Can agents, on their own or due to regulations, censor messages?
-Can such entities be removed from the set of agents to prevent censorship?
+  * Can attestors censor messages?
+Can such entities be removed from the set of attestors to prevent censorship?
-  * How will the liveness of an application be affected if an agent faces downtime?
+  * How will the liveness of an application be affected if an attestor faces downtime?
 Will the application stop receiving messages?

+Watchers:

+  * Is the watcher role permissionless?
-  * How many actors are watching the network to detect fraudulent transactions?
+  * If not, how many watchers are watching the network to detect fraudulent transactions?
-  * Can anyone monitor the system to detect fraudulent transactions?
-If not, and the set of actors watching the system is permissioned, does that make the cost of corrupting it known?
+  * Is this role decentralized in terms of the distinct entities involved?
+Are watchers geographically distributed and operating for high availability?
+Are there ways of verifying that these entities are active?
+  * How are watchers incentivized?
+Is the model sustainable?
+How does the protocol ensure watchers do not get front-run?
   * Is the optimistic bridge “spam-proof” – meaning can an actor watching the system arbitrarily dispute transactions without penalty?
 Can such actors permanently halt a communication channel by spamming it?
-  * Can anyone watching the system, on their own or due to regulations, censor messages?
+  * Can watchers censor messages?
 Can such entities be removed from the set of actors watching the system to prevent censorship?
-  * Do the actors watching the system have competing interests with users of the bridge? e.g. trading firms that could benefit from front-running a big volume crosschain transaction or from cross-domain MEV?
+  * Do the actors watching the system have competing interests with users of the bridge? e.g., trading firms that could benefit from front-running a significant volume crosschain transaction or from cross-domain MEV?

 A number of protocols employ a hybrid approach to bridging that leverages different approaches for a more robust crosschain solution.
 For example, Celer Inter-chain Message (Celer IM), utilizes a proof of stake approach by default but offers an optimistic-rollup inspired security model as a fallback solution in the worst-case scenario where validators behave maliciously in the PoS approach.